remix-run/react-router/docs/api/components/NotFoundRoute.md

 API: `NotFoundRoute` (component)
 ===============================

-When a parent's URL partially matches, but none of the children do, a `NotFoundRoute` will be matched and its handler activated at any level of your route hierarchy.
+A `<NotFoundRoute>` is active when the beginning of its parent's path matches the URL but none of its siblings do.
+It can be found at any level of your hierarchy, allowing you to have a context-aware "not found" page.

 Props
 -----

-See [Route::props][routeProps]
+See [<Route props>][routeProps]

 Example
 -------